Michel Lullin de Chateauvieux: On cabbages

 The Complete Farmer article comments that "the circumstance of the cabbages continuing firm and crisp in the hottest weather, is remarkable."
 Yet, the work reported that a similar experiment in England upon cabbages had made the same observations, and it was explained as an effect of good and deep hoeing as predicted by Jethro Tull.

 On lucerne

 Lucerne is the name of the alfalfa, which arose in France, Germany and Britain in the 16th century from the Provençal luzerno ("glow worm"), due to its shiny seeds.
-In the 1750s M. de Chateauvieux had experimented extensively on producing lucerne in beds, cultivated according to new husbandry, over several years.
+In the 1750s Lullin had experimented extensively on producing lucerne in beds, cultivated according to new husbandry, over several years.
 Most of the 25-page article on lucerne in The Complete Farmer (1777) was devoted to the outcomes of these experiments.

-Although M. de Chateauvieux agreed with M. Duhamel and other participants of the new husbandry, that lucerne and sainfoin thrive best when cultivated in beds, his practice differed in many respects from theirs.
+Although Lullin agreed with M. Duhamel and other participants of the new husbandry, that lucerne and sainfoin thrive best when cultivated in beds, his practice differed in many respects from theirs.
 In his experiments he had some explicit expectations: